 Auto Power-On Host on Boot – When this option is enabled, the SP automatically applies main power to the server.
 When disabled (default), main power is not applied to the server.

 Set Host Power to Last Power State on Boot – When this option is enabled, the SP automatically tracks the last power state and restores the server to this last power state following a power state change of at least 10 seconds.
 When disabled (default) the last power state is not applied to the server.

-Server SP” in Oracle ILOM 3.1 Configuration and Maintenance Guide.
+Configurable From the Server SP” in the Oracle ILOM 3.1 Configuration and Maintenance Guide.